david11133/book_scraper/README.md

 4. **Data Export**:
     - After collecting the data, it is exported to a CSV file for further analysis or use.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Books to Scrape](http://books.toscrape.com) for providing the data.
 - [Selenium](https://www.selenium.dev/) for the web scraping capabilities.

-## Contact

-For any inquiries, please contact [yourname](mailto:youremail@example.com).

 ---